Josiah Henson Museum of African-Canadian History: Dawn settlement

 In 1849, Henson published an autobiography of his life, The Life of Josiah Henson, Formerly a Slave, Now an Inhabitant of Canada, as Narrated by Himself, garnering attention from abolitionists.
 The autobiography later served as the inspiration for the titular character in Harriet Beecher Stowe anti-slavery novel, Uncle Tom's Cabin.
 The publication of Uncle Tom's Cabin was initially controversial, with American pro-slavery advocates calling the novel an exaggerated fiction.
 Stowe responded to the critiques by publishing another book, A Key to Uncle Tom's Cabin.
 The second book provided an annotated bibliography of sources she consulted to write Uncle Tom's Cabin; with Stowe noting that she drew inspiration for Uncle Tom from the "published memoirs of the venerable Josiah Henson... now pastor of the missionary settlement at Dawn, in Canada".

 At its peak, there were approximately 500 settlers residing in the Dawn settlement.
 However, a number of settlers began to return to the United States following the Emancipation Proclamation in 1862.
 During the American Civil War, Henson supported families in the settlement whose male members returned to the United States to fight in the civil war.
 The settlement went into decline after the British-American Institute was closed in 1868, and the remaining settlers moved to other communities within Ontario.
-However, Henson remained at the settlement, passing away in 1883; buried near his home.
+However, Henson remained at the settlement, dying in 1883; buried near his home.
 Henson's funeral remains one of Dresden's largest funerals held in the community, with businesses closed for the day, and a 2 mi procession to the gravesite having formed.
 Following Henson's death, his spouse sold the homestead and moved to Michigan.